mthudaa/har_reram/README.md

 # Human Activity Recognition using Neuromorphic X1 with Spiking Neural Network Algorithm

-The goal of this project is to create an integrated processing core that is specifically designed for biomedical applications, with a focus on using spiking neural network (SNN) algorithms to recognize human activity.
-The design of the architecture makes it fully compatible with the Neuromorphic X1 IP.
-The Caravel PicoRV interface sends processed classification outputs, while the MAX30102 sensor gets input directly.
+This project reuses a previously developed neuromorphic hardware design that already integrates BM Labs’ non-volatile memory (NVM) IP.
+The NVM functions as synaptic weight storage for compute-in-memory (CIM) operations, enabling efficient in-memory processing that reduces data movement and power consumption.

+By combining NVM-based CIM with the Neuromorphic X1 core, the design supports spiking neural network (SNN) processing for biomedical signal recognition.
+This integration ensures low-power operation, real-time activity classification, and seamless compatibility with the Caravel PicoRV interface and MAX30102 sensor input.

 ---